singh-man/books/crackingTheCoding/11_testing.md

 ### Troubleshooting Questions

 A final type of question is explaining how you would debug or troubleshoot an existing issue.
-Many candi­ dates balk at a question like this, giving unrealistic answers like "reinstall the software:'You can approach these questions in a structured manner, like anything else.
+Many candi­ dates balk at a question like this, giving unrealistic answers like "reinstall the software".
+You can approach these questions in a structured manner, like anything else.

 Let's walk through this problem with an example: You're working on the Google Chrome team when you receive a bug report: Chrome crashes on launch.
 What would you do?